Shamir's secret sharing: Problem of using integer arithmetic

-Eve now only has 150 numbers to guess from instead of an infinite quantity of natural numbers.
+which leads her to the information that S is even.

 Solution using finite field arithmetic

-The above attack exploits constraints on the values that the polynomial may take by virtue of how it was constructed: the polynomial must have coefficients that are natural numbers, and the polynomial must take a natural number as value when evaluated at each of the coordinates used in the scheme.
+The above attack exploits constraints on the values that the polynomial may take by virtue of how it was constructed: the polynomial must have coefficients that are integers, and the polynomial must take an integer as value when evaluated at each of the coordinates used in the scheme.
 This reduces its possible values at unknown points, including the resultant secret, given fewer than $k$ shares.